sparkapi/SparkiOS/README.md

 ### Making API calls

-Once an authenticated `SparkAPI` object is instantiated, api methods corresponding to the four HTTP methods are available as well as general api method.
+Once an authenticated `SparkAPI` object is instantiated, api methods corresponding to the four HTTP methods are available as well as general `api` method.
 Similar to the authentication methods, all utilize callback blocks that receive asynchronous responses from the Spark API on success or failure.

 On success, the results JSON array is parsed from the Spark response object and provided as an argument to the success block.

 On failure, `sparkErrorCode` and `sparkErrorMessage` are parsed from the returned JSON and provided as arguments to the failure block.

+Session renewal is handled automatically by the `SparkAPI` object when a session token expire [error code](http://www.sparkplatform.com/docs/supporting_documentation/error_codes) is returned by the API.

 ``` objective-c
 - (void) get:(NSString*)apiCommand